tmansuy/HorizonReportsDeveloperDocs/_docs/studio/datadictionary/table-properties.md

 * Subtables - these are used to resolve self-joins or multiple relationships between tables.

-When you select a table in Studio, the properties pane displays the properties for that table.
-The properties displayed are:
+When you select a table in Studio, an editor displays the properties for that table:

 ![](images\tableprops.png)